You are currently viewing Arthritis In Pets

-Arthritis In Pets
+Arthritis in Pets

-Winter has well and truly set in.
+When Winter has well and truly set in.
 It’s this time of year you may notice your old dog or cat has a little more trouble getting up after lying, or rising from a sitting position.
-They may appear a little depressed and

-reluctant to go for walks or have difficulty walking up or down stairs.
+They may appear a little depressed and reluctant to go for walks or have difficulty walking up or down stairs.
+If your pet is displaying any of these signs, they may be suffering osteoarthritis.

 Osteoarthritis or degenerative

-.
-The disease is the result of joint cartilage erosion and the loss of joint synovial fluid.
 Cartilage and synovial fluid act as a cushion to protect the ends of bones at a joint allowing comfortable, unrestricted movement.
 When cartilage wears away faster than it can be replaced, the joint becomes stiff, mobility is reduced and the exposed bone and nerve endings cause pain and inflammation.

 Symptoms include pain, stiffness and a decrease in the range of movement at the affected joints.

-Age: Unfortunately age catches up with us all and the many years of movement can contribute to progressive wear and tear on joints.
+Unfortunately age catches up with us all and the many years of movement can contribute to progressive wear and tear on joints.

-Excess weight: Carrying extra weight puts joints under more than normal strain, this heightens the chances of joint damage.
+Carrying extra weight puts joints under more than normal strain, this heightens the chances of joint damage.

-Breed: Although arthritis can occur in any breed, there are certain breeds that do appear more prone than others.
+Although arthritis can occur in any breed, there are certain breeds that do appear more prone than others.
 Large breed dogs such as Labradors, Retrievers, Shepherds and Rottweilers are more likely to develop arthritis along with Persian, Siamese and Himalayan cat breeds.

-Injury: Trauma to a joint can damage the ligaments and cartilage which increases the chances of developing arthritis later in life.
+Trauma to a joint can damage the ligaments and cartilage which increases the chances of developing arthritis later in life.
 A cruciate ligament tear is an example of a knee injury which is known to progress the disease.

-Genetics: Congenital or hereditary predispositions may make some pets more prone to developing arthritis.
+Congenital or hereditary predispositions may make some pets more prone to developing arthritis.

-Infection: Although uncommon, conditions causing an infection within the joint capsule can damage tissue and cartilage progressing the disease.
+Although uncommon, conditions causing an infection within the joint capsule can damage tissue and cartilage progressing the disease.

 How do I know if my pet has arthritis?

-Dogs may develop signs of
+Dogs may display signs of:

 • Reluctancy to go for walks or lag behinds when walking.